-Initially, I considered graphic wrapping wall mounted MDF panels with paper, but the introduction of adhesive would have compromised being able to recycle it.
+Initially, I considered graphic wrapping wall mounted MDF panels with paper.
+However, the introduction of adhesive would have compromised being able to recycle it.
 Dufaylite (a sustainably sourced and recyclable product) was designed to be direct printed to.
 Furthermore, 10mm Dufaylite is about the same cost as 18mm MDF.
 Manufacturers are developing new products all the time due to the increasing demand for more eco-friendly materials.
-I try not to have a pre-conception that being green is more expensive, and I make better choices to make it affordable.
+Furthermore, I try not to have a pre-conception that being green is more expensive, and I make better choices to make it affordable.

 For additional wall graphics I was looking to avoid using cut vinyl.
 Map printed crumpled wallpaper provides direct reference to the ever-changing (often rugged) landscape of the Middle East.
-The architect’s draft paper was stapled so that it could easily be removed and recycled.
+This architect’s draft paper was stapled so that it could easily be removed and recycled.

 With careful planning, an experienced production team and installation expertise we achieved an exhibition which is stimulating and engaging.
 I am pleased that approximately 80-90% of the display components will be recycled or reused.
 I am working on greener solutions for incase graphic panels and temporary walls.
-Through working together with a shared mindset and a commitment to green design, we can continue to learn and make better choices.
+Through working together with a shared mindset and a commitment to green design, we can make better choices.